summerz1993/auto-deploy-tomcat/README.md

 # auto-deploy-tomcat
-auto deploy tomcat project in Linux, code from git, compile with maven
+auto deploy tomcat project shell in Linux, code from git, compile with maven